 In December 2025, Meta acquired Limitless, one of the more trusted personal AI products on the market.
 Within weeks: HIPAA-relevant use cases dropped.
 The minimum age fell from 18 to 13.
 EU and UK users lost access entirely.
 Not because Meta is malicious.
 Because Meta's business model, its regulatory posture, and its user demographic are different from Limitless's, and an acquisition cannot override that.

 The Limitless users who had trusted that product with the sensitive context a personal AI requires had no architectural recourse.
 The trust they placed was real.
 The architecture did not preserve it.
-Track record cannot defend against this.
-Only architecture can.
+Track record cannot survive an acquisition.
+Architecture can make trust durable, if it is built that way before the acquisition happens.

 This is the cost of building the sequence backwards: trust without privacy at the foundation is trust that cannot survive a business-model change, an acquisition, a regulatory shift, or a quiet policy update.
 The architecture that makes trust durable is the one that makes it structurally impossible to violate, not the one that promises not to.

-At Google I/O on May 19, 2026, Google announced Project Remy: a 24/7 personal AI agent with access to Gmail, Calendar, Docs, Drive, Photos, WhatsApp, Spotify, GitHub, and Tasks.
+At Google I/O on May 19, 2026, Google launched Gemini Spark: a 24/7 personal AI agent with access to Gmail, Calendar, Docs, Drive, Photos, WhatsApp, Spotify, GitHub, and Tasks.
 A genuine attempt at what the industry has been promising.
 The integration is real.
 The limitation is also real: every source in that list is a Google-ecosystem or Google-partnership source.
 The architecture is provider-locked by design.
-Remy is the strongest version of the top-down argument, and it still does not include iMessage, Apple Notes, Anthropic conversations, or twenty years of correspondence that predates Google's retention window.
+Gemini Spark is the strongest version of the top-down argument, and it still does not include iMessage, Apple Notes, Anthropic conversations, or twenty years of correspondence that predates Google's retention window.

 Sam Altman has said the age of AI agents working autonomously is already here.
 Dario Amodei has described AI systems that will have the judgment of a senior employee within the decade.
 Tobi Lutke has asked what it means to run a company where every employee has a brilliant friend who happens to know everything about your business.
 Pieter Levels runs a company of one and attributes much of it to AI.
 Midjourney was built by a team of eleven.

 Each of these is a version of the same argument: the binding constraint on what one person can accomplish is shifting, and AI is the reason.
 But none of those accounts names the precondition: the AI that gives you judgment on the things that matter has to know the things that matter.
 The things that matter are the things that require trust.
 Trust requires privacy at the foundation.
 You cannot have the Altman/Amodei/Lutke result without the sequence.
-The sequence is the product.
+That is the product argument in one sentence.

 The reason this is not how most people work today is not lack of ambition.
 The AI in their hands does not actually know them.
 It does not remember across sessions.
 Its judgment is generic, not calibrated to their specific decisions and prior refusals.
 It makes things up.
 The binding constraint is not the AI's capability in the abstract.
 It is the absence of substrate.
 We are building the substrate.
 Once it is real, the Altman/Amodei/Lutke/Levels argument applies with its full force.